Garforth Town chief Adrian Costello has thanked rival managers Paul Marshall and Lee Ashforth for their assistance in the last few weeks.

 “I got Harry’s signature on the Thursday night and then travelled from Hull to York on Friday morning to Marshy’s house at 9am.

-“All the curtains were shut and this bloke came down still rubbing sleep out of his hours and I said ‘Marshy I need you to sign this and use your fax machine’.
+“All the curtains were shut and this bloke came down still rubbing sleep out of his eyes and I said ‘Marshy I need you to sign this and use your fax machine’.

 “I said to him: ‘are you alright mate?
 Have you just got up?’
 I didn’t realise that he had been working until 2am in the morning.